isomerpages/nlb-sure/index.md

           alt: 'Be S.U.R.E. before you share'
           button: 'Explore now'
     - infopic:
-          title: 'Let&#39;s Be S.U.R.E.
-2023'
+          title: 'RTBS Youth Debate (28 Oct 2023)'
           subtitle: 'For everyone'
-          description: Get ready for a thrilling cyber adventure with your family this August 2023!
-“Let's be S.U.R.E. together” and explore the online world while ensuring safety and well-being for your digitally savvy family.
+          description: Join us for an exciting debate as students take the stand on whether funding should be prioritised for eco-friendly science and technology.
-          url: /events/lets-be-sure-about/
+          url: /read-to-be-sure-volume-3/youth-debate-28oct2023/
-          image: /images/letsbesure-activations.png
+          image: /images/rtbs-vol3-school-debate2-web-banner.png
-          alt: 'Lets be SURE Together 2023'
+          alt: 'alt text'
-          button: 'Find out more'
+          button: 'Register now!'
     - infopic:
           title: 'Read to be SURE, Volume 3 Issue 1: Generative A.I.'
           subtitle: 'For everyone'